Skip to contents

 pattern

-Language to define branching for a target.
-For example, in a pipeline with numeric vector targets x and y, tar_target(z, x + y, pattern = map(x, y)) implicitly defines branches of z that each compute x[1] + y[1], x[2] + y[2], and so on.
+To demonstrate dynamic branching patterns, suppose we have a pipeline with numeric vector targets x and y.
+Then, tar_target(z, x + y, pattern = map(x, y)) implicitly defines branches of z that each compute x[1] + y[1], x[2] + y[2], and so on.
 See the user manual for details.

 tidy_eval